a-lone-walker/ESP32_OTA_using_WebServer/README.md

-# ESP32 OTA Firmware Update using Arduino IDE
+# ESP32 Web OTA using ElegantOTA

 ## Overview

-This project demonstrates how to perform **Over-the-Air (OTA) firmware updates** on an ESP32 using the **Arduino IDE**.
-Once the initial firmware is uploaded via USB, all future firmware updates can be uploaded wirelessly over the same Wi-Fi network without reconnecting the USB cable.
+This project demonstrates how to perform **Over-the-Air (OTA) firmware updates** on an ESP32 using **ElegantOTA**.
+The ESP32 hosts a local web server, allowing firmware updates through a web browser without requiring the Arduino IDE after the initial firmware upload.

-This approach is ideal during development, testing, and debugging, where frequent firmware updates are required.
+Once the ESP32 is connected to the same Wi-Fi network, users can access the OTA webpage using the ESP32's IP address, upload a compiled firmware (`.bin`) file, and update the device wirelessly.

+This method is commonly used for local maintenance, customer deployments, and IoT prototypes.

 ---

 # Features

-* Wireless firmware upload using Arduino IDE
+* Wireless firmware update through a web browser
 * No USB cable required after initial setup
+* User-friendly web interface
+* Simple firmware upload process
+* Automatic firmware flashing
-* Automatic device discovery on the local network
+* Automatic device reboot after successful update
-* Fast development workflow
-* Simple OTA implementation
-* Supports repeated firmware updates
+* Supports repeated OTA updates

 ---

 # Hardware Required

 * ESP32 Development Board
-* USB Cable (only for the first upload)
+* USB Cable (only for initial firmware upload)
 * Wi-Fi Router
-* Computer with Arduino IDE
+* Computer connected to the same Wi-Fi network

 ---